A THC inhaler for asthma may be suitable for most patients. Problem is, it’s not widely available.

 Asthma prevalence has increased over the past two decades and it is estimated that, in developed countries, approximately 10% of the population lives with asthma.
 Asthma is a chronic inflammatory condition of the airways.
 As such, steroidal medications are the typical treatment.
 Long term use of corticosteroids is not ideal, and especially in the pediatric populations.
 The development of a new line of anti-asthmatic medicines that are non-steroidal would mitigate this problem.

 Previously published reports have provided evidence for the benefit of cannabis in the treatment of asthma.
 The studies that followed these reports showed that cannabinoids have a bronchodilatory effect in asthmatic patients when administered in form of an aerosol or via ingestion.
 In fact, one of the earliest studies conducted, in the late 1970s in asthma patients, used aerosolized THC in three different doses: 50, 100 and 200 micrograms .
 They evaluated the effectiveness of THC doses by measuring lung function, using parameters that described how effective the lungs were in inhaling fresh air and exhaling carbon dioxide-rich air.

 Researchers observed, with all three doses, that lung function improved, and that the effect reached its peak at around 60min post-administration and lasted for 3 hrs.
-They argued that the most effective dose was 100 micrograms delivered in two doses of 50 micrograms each, since it led to significant improvement in lung function compared to placebo without any absorption into the blood nor cardiovascular side effects.
+The researchers argue that the most effective dose is 100 micrograms in two doses of 50 micrograms each.
+This dose leads to significant improvement in lung function compared to placebo without any absorption into the blood nor cardiovascular side effects.
 This report showed unequivocally that indeed, THC is a potent bronchodilator with lasting effects that rival those of corticosteroids.